Performance Management

 6. Tying salary bumps to the review

 Basing pay bumps on performance reviews is a common mistake employers make in performance reviews.
 However, it can wind up hurting the culture of your company.
-It's explained well in this article
+It's explained well in this article:

 “Performance reviews that are tied to compensation create a blame-oriented culture.
 It’s well known that they reinforce hierarchy, undermine collegiality, work against cooperative problem solving, discourage straight talk, and too easily become politicized.
 They’re self-defeating and demoralizing for all concerned.”